mickaeltemporao/recipes/cookies.md

 4. Add 1 Egg + 1 Egg Yolk to Sugar mix and mix for 5 minutes
 5. Add Flour Mix to Sugar Mix and mix for 2 minutes
 6. Add Chocolate and let rest for 1 hour.
 This should give you ~1kg of cookie dough.
-7. Make 45g cookies.
+7. Make nice 45g round cookie balls.
+  - Do not crush them.
+The heat from the oven will make them melt and turn into perfectly looking cookies!
+  - You can freeze the cookie dough balls and only bake what you eat.
+8. Set the oven at 350* Fahrenheit (180* Celsius).
+Do not put any cookie inside before 350.
-8. Cook in the oven at 350* Fahrenheit for 12 to 14 minutes.
+9. Bake in the oven at 350* Fahrenheit (180* Celsius) for 10 to 12 minutes.
-    - Before cooking all your cookies you need to test your oven!
+  - If this is the first time using your oven with this recipe read the [Benchmark](#Benchmark) section below.
+10. When they are done, remove them from the oven and let them rest for 15 to 30 minutes and eat them all!

+### Benchmark
+Benchmark the baking time needed for your oven to bake perfect cookies.
+- Set the oven at 350* Fahrenheit (180* Celsius)
+- Put 1 or 2 cookies on parchment paper.
+- Bake for 10 to 14 minutes usually, start with 10 minutes and adjust gradually.
+- Let them cool for 15 to 30 minutes and try them.
+- They should have a nice golden crust on the outside while the inside stays soft and chewy.
-    - Start by cooking a small batch (2-4 cookies).
-When done, let these rest for 15-30 minutes and check if they are done.
-If you feel that they are too soft, add an extra minute to the next batch, until you find the perfect cooking time!
-It will vary depending on your oven!
-Undercooked is always better than overcooked.
-Don't get caught, but you will...
+- If you feel that they are too soft, you should add an extra minute to the next batch until you find the perfect baking time that suits your oven and tastes!
+- Note that underbaked is always better than overbaked!
+Your cookies will turn stones when you've gone too far...
+Trust me you don't want that!